bartoszlenar/Validot/docs/DOCUMENTATION.md

 ## Result

-- Validation result is the object of type `IValidationResult` and is produced by the [Validate](#validate) method.
+- Validation result is an object of type `IValidationResult` and is produced by the [Validate](#validate) method.
 - The result is internally linked with the [validator](#validator) that created it.
   - This is the reason behind its ability to translate the [messages](#message) that are registered within the [validator](#validator).
   - This is also the reason you shouldn't store the `IValidationResult` object for too long or pass it around your system.
-    - You can, however, retrieve the data using its properties (listed here in this section).
+    - You can, however, retrieve the data using its properties (listed below, here in this section).
 They are safe to operate on.

 ### AnyErrors